-During the years ended June 30, 2018 and 2017, LIIF recognized no interest or penalties associated with unrecognized tax benefits.
+During the years ended June 30, 2019 and 2018, LIIF recognized no interest or penalties associated with unrecognized tax benefits.
 LIIF is subject to the filing of U.S. federal, New York, and California informational returns.
-Federal and New York returns for years ended June 30, 2015 through June 30, 2018, and California returns for years ended June 30, 2014 through June 30, 2018, are currently open for potential federal and state examination.
+Federal and New York returns for years ended June 30, 2016 through June 30, 2019, and California returns for years ended June 30, 2015 through June 30, 2019, are currently open for potential federal and state examination.

-LIIF has for-profit subsidiary entities that are subject to the filing of limited liability corporation tax returns which may include U.S. federal, New York, and California jurisdictions.
-During the years ended June 30, 2018 and 2017, these subsidiary entities recognized no interest or penalties associated with unrecognized tax benefits.
-Federal and New York returns for years ended June 30, 2015 through June 30, 2018, and California returns for years ended June 30, 2014 through June 30, 2018, are currently open for potential federal and state examination.
+LIIF has for-profit subsidiary entities that are subject to the filing of limited liability corporation tax returns which may include U.S. federal, and New York, and California state jurisdictions.
+During the years ended June 30, 2019 and 2018, these subsidiary entities recognized no interest or penalties associated with unrecognized tax benefits.
+Federal and New York returns for years ended June 30, 2016 through June 30, 2019, and California returns for years ended June 30, 2015 through June 30, 2019, are currently open for potential federal and state examination.